 7. Increases Risk of Obesity and Hypothyroidism

 Neutered dogs tend to gain more weight than intact males.
 Due to the effect that neutering has on the balance of hormones, metabolism drastically drops.
 Your dog’s metabolism bases its calorie-burning speed on this balance, and slowing its metabolism puts it at risk of weight gain.
-Dogs with a slower metabolism are significantly less active, leading them to be three times as likely as an intact dog to be obese.
+Dogs with a slower metabolism are significantly less active, leading them to be three times as likely to be obese as an intact dog.

 In some cases, the shift in hormones leads to hypothyroidism, which is a condition that makes your dog feel tired and less active.
 It also impacts their body temperature, pushing them to be more of a couch potato.
 While early intervention and medication help, some dogs have a predisposition to it already, like the Golden Retriever.
 However, the same effect isn’t usually seen in small dogs.